R-Var25/rvarela_dataviz_portfolio/README.md

 I am currently interested in working in the world of Film and Television through development and acquisitions, with a specialization in adaptations of prior existing media such as novels and games.
 However, I am open to working in a multitude of industries and disciplines, as I have way too many interests that I would like to follow.

+# UPDATE: Post Course

+## Tools
+The following are the tools we used throughout the entire course:
+1. Tableau
+2. Github
+3. Data Wrapper
+4. Basic Design Principles
+5. Basic HTML and CS
+6. Various Critique Methodologies

+## What I learned
+The main takeaway from this class is that data is not meant to be gatekept for those with years of experience.
+Data is everywhere, and it is always telling us about the world we live in.
+There is always a story waiting to be told, and there is always evidence to enhance what is being told.
+This course also emphasized the importance of details, such as how the use of the wrong color could throw off your entire narrative, defeating the purpose entirely.
+While my career aspirations are not in tech, I will utilize the skills I have learned to sharpen my toolbox and better improve the creative industries I aspire to be a part of.

 # Portfolio